 Create Whole Genome Dot Plot

-The Create Whole Genome Dot Plot tool makes it possible to compare two genomes and get a quick, initial overview of the similarities between them.
+Using Create Whole Genome Dot Plot two genomes can be compared, allowing a quick way to get an initial overview of the similarities between them.

-To run the Create Whole Genome Dot Plot tool:
+To run Create Whole Genome Dot Plot, go to:

 Once the tool wizard has opened (figure 2.1), choose two or more nucleotide sequences or nucleotide sequence lists.
 If the input elements are nucleotide sequence lists, each sequence in the list (chromosomes or contigs) is considered to be part of the same genome.